MartinDawson/test-app/README.md

 `node src/index.ts appId="123456" projectName="test-app" projectDescription="testDescription"`

-1. Write validation conditions for the `validation.ts` file:
+1. Write validation conditions for the following conditions in the `validation.ts` file:

 - must not be empty
 - must only be letters and numbers
 - must have a maximum length of 64 characters

-Tip: Make sure they are written in a flexible way and they aren't tied to each other.
+Tip: Make sure they are written in a flexible way and are not tied to each other.

-2. Write unit tests for the above functions in `validation.tes.ts`
+2. Write unit tests for the above validation cases in `validation.tes.ts`

 3.